been-jamming/RAD/README.md

-# RAD - Rad Automatic Differentiator
+# RAD - Rad Auto-Differentiator
 A C library for automatic foward and backward differentiation.

 ## How to Use